mrstrand/cpsc-8650-kaggle-housing-data/README.md

 ## Tech/framework used
 - Python

+## Timeline  TODO
+- [x] Jan 30th - Project Proposal Due
+- [ ] Feb 3rd - Finish reading machine learning tutorials
+- [ ] Feb 10th - Determine which models we will use
+- [ ] Feb 17th - Turn data into numeric values that we can actually use
+- [ ] Feb 24th - Visualizing the data, determining which attributes correlate with sales price.
+Choose at least 2 machine learning models to test
+- [ ] Feb 27th - Intermediate Project Report Due
+- [ ] March 2 - Complete predictions using one model and submit to Kaggle
+- [ ] March 9 - Complete predictions using another model and submit to Kaggle
+- [ ] March 16 - Initial Draft of report - Decide if we should use another model
+- [ ] March 23 - Revision 1 of report - All models that we plan to report on completed
+- [ ] March 30 - Solid, well written and thought out report completed
+- [ ] Apr 16th - Final Report Due

 ## Installation
 1. Install Python 3.8.2
 2. Run `scripts\new-environment-setup`.
 This will create a virtual environment containing only the dependencies of this project.